Haven-hvn/haven-dapp/docs/video-cache/architecture.md

            │
            ▼
 ┌─────────────────────────┐
-│ Decrypt AES key via     │
+│ AES content key ready   │
-│ Lit nodes (or cache)    │
+│ (from cache or unwrap)  │
 └──────────┬──────────────┘
            │
            ▼